A Resident's Guide to Middlesex Budgets

 Key Takeaways

-- Biggest shock: 2023 floods caused $2.6M in unbudgeted emergency spending
+- Biggest shock: 2023-2024 floods caused $5.3M+ in unbudgeted emergency spending; FEMA reimbursement still pending

 - Structural shift: Town moved from reactive spending to planned Capital Improvement reserves